shakir-suleman-786/project-2/README.md

 # project 2
-search random pics with the help of API
+search random pics of dog with the help of API=aplication programing interface

 # developer
 <b>shakir suleman wasan<b>